MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P07-Updating-Post-Model/content.md

 >
 > ![Post Keys](assets/01_add-coding-keys_post-coding-keys.png)

-Note how only `votesCount`, `commentsCount`, and `previewImageUrl` are the only variables that are set to a string.
+Note how `votesCount`, `commentsCount`, and `previewImageUrl` are the only variables that are set to a string.
 This is because in the JSON we receive from the request, these variables are named differently (using **snake_case**, rather than **camelCase** which is the recommended practice for Swift).

 In fact, if we did not plan to collect these variables from the JSON, we would not need to create any **coding keys**.

-Also, there are cases where you simply what to rename the property differently, such as for the `previewImageUrl`.
+Also, there are cases where you simply want to rename the property differently, such as for the `previewImageUrl`.
 We'll create a coding key for that as well and put it in our `Post: Decodable` extension:

 > [action]
-> Add a CodingKey for the preview image.
+> Add a CodingKey for the preview image in the same file.
 >
 ```swift
 enum PreviewImageURLKeys: String, CodingKey {